pritom169/UniBam-MOBI-Project/README.md

-# Traffic Jam Factor Prediction System
+# Modelling Traffic Patterns in Bamberg

 A neural network-based system to predict traffic congestion (`jamFactor`) using weather, time, and street data.
 This project merges JSON files containing historical traffic and weather data, trains a neural network, and allows predictions for specific conditions.